Benjikuo/Student-workload-mining/README.md

 <br>

 ## 🛠️ Why I Built This
-- This is the group project for the **Data Structure course**.
-We choose this topic because it is the most relevant.
+- This is the group project for the **Data Mining course**.
+I choose this topic because it is relevant and interesting.
-- It is also a good opportunity to learn JS and practice using those data structures in algorithms.
+- It is also a good opportunity to learn how to use .ipynb files and analized my homework about late submission or low score.
-- I think after I finish this project, I will learn a lot.
-It will benefit me in future web projects.
+- I corious that is it possible to used the due time of homework in last semester to predict the workload in next semester.

 <br>